-We wish to develop and promote our relationship with key partners such as the Local Authorities we work within and the specialist services within those areas.
-We feel that in isolation the individual academies of Learn@ MAT offer outstanding 'second chances' to young learners, but do reach a resource limit in what they can offer.
-Yet collectively as Learn@ MAT we are capable of offering 'unlimited chances' to all young learners.
-Our collective expertise, strength and resources allows us to provide a wide spectrum of skills, knowledge, intervention strategies and provisions, recognising the needs of each individual.
-The unification of our group of schools ensures smoother, quicker transition for young people across the spectrum of provision, so learning time is not lost due to bureaucracy and the child comes first.
+We wish to develop and promote our relationship with key partners such as Bristol City Council who promote a policy of zero exclusions across the local authority.
+We feel that in isolation the individual school and providers of Learn@ MAT offer outstanding 'second chances' to young learners but do reach a resource limit in what they can offer.
+Yet collectively as Learn@ MAT we will offer 'unlimited chances' to all young learners.
+Our collective expertise, strength and resources will allow us to provide a wide spectrum of provision, recognising the needs of each individual.
+The unification of our group of schools will ensure smoother, quicker transition for young people across the spectrum of provision, so learning time is not lost due to bureaucracy and the child comes first.
 Too many children with challenging behaviour lose too much time out of school when placements have broken down.
 It will be one of our main targets to ensure that through our spectrum of provision no young learner loses any education time due to poor transitional processes.
-And it will be our aim in partnership with Bristol City Council to ensure no young person with SEMH and SLCN is excluded from learning.
+And It will be our aim in partnership with Bristol City Council to ensure no young person with SEMH and SLCN is excluded from learning.

-Learn@ will maintain and develop professional partnership with mainstream schools, Alternative Provisions (AP's) and FE Colleges, as well as, Head Teacher strategy groups, SENCO groups, Subject Leader groups and other specific group links, ensuring shared best practice and challenging each other's practice.
+Learn@ will maintain and develop professional partnership with mainstream schools, ALP's and FE Colleges at all levels.
+Head Teacher strategy groups, SENCO groups, Subject Leader groups and other specific group links, ensuring shared best practice and challenging each other's practice.
 Our aim would be to ensure outstanding learning for all young people in our trust and move young people forwards in their learning journeys through appropriate pathways.